paulinaJaworska/how-to-store/readme.md

 Additionally, registered users can store can add comments.
 Admin panel lets to manage users and accept or decline their comments.

+## Tech stack

+- Python
+- Django & Django Rest Framework
+- React/Redux
+- PostgreSQL

+## Highlight's features

+- registration and authentication with e-mail password recovery
+- searching bar with autocomplete
+- adding comments by registered user
+- pagination

+## Django & React together

+React part is setup manually to work with Django and it functions as a Django App.
+The configuration allows to serve all statics from Django and allows us to run both frontend and backend under a single port, so it makes deployment easier.

 ## Installation

 Python and Django need to be installed